mahoney1/docs/commercial-paper-report-deltas-meta.md

 ## Pre-requisites

-1. You will need to have completed the [Part 2: Adding Query functionality tutorial(https://github.com/mahoney1/docs/blob/master/commercialpaper-query-tutorial.md), specifically, have version 0.0.2 of the Commercial paper smart contract package loaded in IBM Blockchain Platform VSCode Extension (under 'Smart Contracts' pane) - as part of that, you'll already have created the transaction history or 'paper trail'.
+1. You will need to have completed the tutorial called [Part 2: Adding Query functionality tutorial](https://github.com/mahoney1/docs/blob/master/commercial-paper-query-tutorial-meta.md)
+2. Specifically, have `version 0.0.2` of the Commercial paper smart contract package loaded in IBM Blockchain Platform VSCode Extension (under 'Smart Contracts' pane)

-2. In VSCode, click on the IBM Blockchain Platform icon.
-You should have version `0.0.2` of your smart contract packages.
+3. Have created the 'history' of transactions, ie created the transaction history or 'paper trail' from the tutorial mentioned.

-3. Connect to your Fabric in the VSCode extension, via the running `myfabric` connection, it should still be present in the 'Blockchain Connections' panel - the contract has already been instantiated.
+4. Connect to your Fabric in the VSCode extension, via the running `myfabric` connection, it should still be present in the 'Blockchain Connections' panel - the contract has already been instantiated from 'previous'.

-4. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the $HOME/fabric-samples/commercial-paper/organization/magnetocorp directory.
+5. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp` directory.
 This must be your top-level project folder for this tutorial.